yuchingho/University/3) UWS Third Year/3) Both Semesters - Games Development Project/Assessment/README.md

 Made in 2018, 3rd Year, Spelling Test is a small game about a young wizard apprentice overcoming his master, proving that he was worthy all along.

-Responsible for – Scripting, level design, and making assets.
+Responsible for – Scripting, Level Design, making assets, finding copyright-free assets and editing if necessary.
 (Group Project).

 <!-- Screenshots Slideshow -->